nasa/Common-Metadata-Repository/search-app/docs/api.md

 * variable_name
   * options: pattern, ignore_case
-* measurement
-  * options: pattern, ignore_case
 * concept_id
 * keyword (free text)
   * keyword search is case insensitive and supports wild cards ? and *.
 There is a limit of 30 wild cards allowed in keyword searches.
 Within 30 wild cards, there's also limit on the max keyword string length.
 The longer the max keyword string length, the less number of keywords with wild cards allowed.
 The following fields are indexed for variable keyword search: variable name, measurement, and science keywords.

 ##### Variable Search Response

-The response is always returned in JSON and includes the following fields.
+The JSON response includes the following fields.

 * hits - How many total variables were found.
 * took - How long the search took in milliseconds